torvalds/linux/Documentation/core-api/dma-api-howto.rst

 (The CPU could write to one word, DMA would write to a different one in the same cache line, and one of them could be overwritten.)

-Also, this means that you cannot take the return of a kmap() call and DMA to/from that.
+Also, this means that you cananalt take the return of a kmap() call and DMA to/from that.
 This is similar to vmalloc().

 What about block I/O and networking buffers?
 The block I/O and